Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 Dead Pop Festival, Kanagawa

 Dead Pop Festival is the brainchild of Shonan punk band SiM (Silence iz Mine), who started the project as an indoor stage show featuring bands from a variety of heavy genres.
 Since 2015, the festival has been upgraded to a proper outdoor festival affair, now spanning two days every summer in the outskirts of Kawasaki.
-Bands appearing this year include 10-Feet, Tokyo Ska Paradise Orchestra, Coldrain, Dustbox, with SiM naturally headlining each night.
+Bands appearing this year include Brahman, Coldrain, and My Hair is Bad, with SiM naturally headlining each night.

 Where: Higashi Ogishima East Park Special Event Space, Kawasaki, Kanagawa